viveknigam3003/viveknigam3003/README.md

 </div>

 ### 👋🏻 About me
 Hi, I'm a full-stack software developer specialized with MERN stack development based in India.
-Final semester student of Master's in Mathematics and Computing
+I've been mentoring industry folks to become product-minded engineers since 2021.
+I hold a Master's in Mathematics and Computing.

 * **Current Job**: Building [Resuminator](https://www.resuminator.in/) and [Rocketium](https://rocketium.com/)
 * **I Speak:** English, Hindi, TypeScript, JavaScript, Python, and JAVA.